 With growing awareness about the grand career in civil services in India, a huge chunk of students are considering it as a primary career option and planning their career path by the civil services.

-Gone are the days of last decades, where only art graduates used to opt for the career in civil services.
+Gone are the days of the last decades, where only art graduates used to opt for a career in civil services.
 The statistics of the situation are changed now.
-A student from various fields like engineering, medical, law, etc. is considering UPSC as a better career option.
+A student from various fields like engineering, medical, law, etc. is considering the UPSC exam as a better career option.

 Volatile Job Market

 Why, most of these students ignore the jobs where they can apply their academic knowledge and rather choose a profession which is thoroughly comprehensive in nature?
 The answer lies in the current volatile job market.